 Space taken by each of our picks

 Will this size be enough for my home?

 A 6-7kg washing machine is sufficient for families of around three or four members.
 Machines of this size can adequately take a 4-5kg laundry load, which for a 6.2kg model looks something like this:

-- 3 x shirts
+3 x shirts

-- 2 single cotton bedsheets
+2 x single cotton bed sheets

 Which type of washing machine is best for you?

-Semi-automatic machines are the most affordable type you’ll find, and feature two separate compartments, one for washing and one for drying.
+Semi-automatic machines are the most affordable type you’ll find and feature two separate compartments, one for washing and one for drying.
 Having these two compartments means you have to manually shift your laundry from one drum to the other, and the presence of a second drum makes them bigger than an automatic washer.

-The main reason why semi-automatic machines are preferred is because they use less water, but they are more inconvenient to use (when compared to automatic machines) because of the separate wash and dry compartments.
+The main reason why semi-automatic machines are preferred is that they use less water, but they are more inconvenient to use (when compared to automatic machines) because of the separate wash and dry compartments.
 Hence we suggest these washing machines if your budget is strictly below 10k.